|

 service.
 There are a number with previous service records, but

-who died through illness or accident, while others are connected
+who died through subsequent illness or by accident, while others are connected

 to the town through relatives (but not necessarily legal

 next-of-kin).
-Some were schooled here, from families resident
+Some were educated here, from families resident

 World War